Skip to Main Content

 8. Demonstrate readiness for an entry level physical activity, sport, exercise, or health related profession or readiness for graduate school.

-This major is a good option for students interested in personal training, wellness coaching or going on to graduate school in exercise science, athletic training or physical therapy.
+This major is a good option for students interested in personal fitness training, cardiopulmonary rehabilitation, or going on to graduate school in exercise science, athletic training or physical therapy.
 Pre-physical therapy and athletic training students should take additional courses recommended for admission into graduate programs.

 First & Second YearCore 115, Wellness for Life